TabularEditor/TabularEditorDocs/common/Datasets/direct-lake-dataset.md

 # Direct Lake Semantic Models
 Direct Lake semantic models connect directly to data sources stored in [Fabric One Lake](https://learn.microsoft.com/en-us/fabric/onelake/onelake-overview).

-> [!IMPORTANT]
-> Changing a Direct Lake dataset through the XMLA endpoint will block your ability to change the Direct Lake dataset inside the Fabric Service.
-The Direct Lake model can then only be opened and edited through the XMLA endpoint.
-This is one of the current limitations of this preview feature.

 Tabular Editor 3 can create and connect to this type of dataset.
 For a tutorial on this please refer to our blog article: [Direct Lake semantic models: How to use them with Tabular Editor](https://blog.tabulareditor.com/2023/09/26/fabric-direct-lake-with-tabular-editor-part-2-creation/).
 Tabular Editor 3 can create direct lake semantic models with both the Lakehouse and Datawarehouse SQL Endpoint.